Blacksuan19/website/_posts/2021-05-24-covid-19-forecasting-malaysia-data-analysis.md

   - project
 ---

-# Introduction

 this notebook attempts to answer various data science question from 4 categories

 based on the COVID-19 daily cases, deaths, and recoveries, the focus is primarily on Malaysia.

 ## The Questions